 However, diamonds produced using this technique are generally small.

-Seeking a faster and more efficient method for diamond production, a team of Korean scientists has made a groundbreaking discovery.
+Seeking a faster and more efficient method for diamond production, a team of Korean scientists has made a ground breaking discovery.

 A Breakthrough in Diamond Production.